alexandregv/worktree/README.md

 ### FAQ

+1. What is a _multiple-worktrees-enabled repo_?
+   => By default, a git repository has only one worktree ("active" branch).
+You can have multiple worktrees, and `wt clone --all <url>` will clone every branch in its own directory, at the root of your repository.
-1. Do I need `fzf` installed?
+2. Do I need `fzf` installed?
    => No, it's built in `worktree`.
-2. What if I don't want to create the shell function?
+3. What if I don't want to create the shell function?
    => You will be able to use all commands except switching to a worktree.
 As a workaround, use `cd $(worktree)` and `cd $(worktree switch <path>)` for this matter.

 ### Similar projects